mujasoft/readme_consultant/README.md

 ## Want to Help?

-Pull requests, feedback, and stars welcome!
+Pull requests, feedback and stars welcome!
-Or use it in your own GitHub projects and generate better READMEs with zero effort ✨
+Or use it in your own GitHub projects and generate better READMEs with zero effort.